millxisyes/millxisyes.github.io/README.md

+if ur reading this pls add something to the website, it looks empty af rn, just do a pull request and ill go over what you made and see if its good for the website
 (98% of this website was made by BackslashG after I enslaved him) PLEASE HELP THE VOICES ARE GETTING SO LOUD AAAAAAAAAAAAAAAAAAAAAAAAAAAA PLEASE HELP THE VOICES ARE GETTING SO LOUD AAAAAAAAAAAAAAAAAAAAAAAAAAAA